lingyielia/LAMayorsOffice-EllisActHousing/README.md

 ### Here's a description of data columns in the .csv

 **Property ID**
     This is a unique property identifier that we computed (not LA).
-This was made by fuzzy matching on combinations of street address and ZIP code so we can track different permits coming from the same location
+Rows were matched together if they shared an `APN` *or* is they matched on `address number` + fuzzy-matched on `street name` + `zip code`.
+This allows us to link places together across datasets.
+But, note that it's not perfect -- for example it ignores 'unit number' in matching so large apartment complexes that share a street address will be merged to a single `Property ID` even if they're distinct legel entities with their own APNs

 **APN**
     The Los Angeles County "Assessor Parcel Number".
 This is usually a good way to identify a property, but the value can change following big developments that split/merge properties.